blashbrook/folder-gallery/TEST_SUMMARY.md

 ### 1. `readFinderTags` Function Tests (`tests/macos-tags.test.js`)

 ✅ **Correctly extracts tags from a file**
-- Tests that the function properly parses xattr metadata and returns tag array
+- Tests that the function properly parses tag tool output and returns tag array
-- Verifies subprocess command calls and arguments
+- Verifies subprocess command calls to the `tag` CLI tool
+- Validates correct arguments: `--list`, `--no-name`, and file path

 ✅ **Returns empty array when file has no tags**
 - Tests graceful handling of files without Finder tags
 - Ensures empty responses are handled correctly

 ✅ **Handles subprocess errors gracefully**
-- Tests behavior when xattr command fails (file has no metadata)
+- Tests behavior when tag command fails (file has no metadata or tool not installed)
 - Ensures function doesn't crash and returns empty array

 ✅ **Filters out empty tags and trims whitespace**
-- Tests that messy output with whitespace and empty lines is cleaned up
+- Tests that messy comma-separated output with whitespace is cleaned up
 - Verifies tag array only contains valid, trimmed tag names

-✅ **Writes correct Python code to stdin**
+✅ **Calls tag CLI with correct arguments**
-- Validates the Python script sent to subprocess
+- Validates the `tag` tool is called with proper arguments
-- Ensures proper xattr commands and plist parsing code
+- Ensures correct file path is passed to the tool

 ### 2. `writeFinderTags` Function Tests (`tests/macos-tags.test.js`)

 ✅ **Correctly applies a list of tags to a file**
-- Tests the two-stage process: Python encoding + xattr setting
+- Tests the `tag --set` command with comma-separated tag list
-- Verifies subprocess command arguments and execution order
+- Verifies subprocess command arguments (command path, tags string, file path)
-- Validates hex encoding output
+- Validates tags are joined correctly with commas

 ✅ **Can clear existing tags from a file**
 - Tests setting empty tag array to remove all tags
-- Ensures proper encoding of empty plist
+- Ensures proper handling of empty string tag argument

-✅ **Rejects when Python encoding fails**
+✅ **Rejects when tag command fails**
-- Tests error handling when plist encoding fails
+- Tests error handling when `tag` command fails (tool not installed or permission error)
-- Ensures proper error message propagation
+- Ensures proper error message propagation with exit code

-✅ **Rejects when xattr command fails**
-- Tests error handling when xattr system call fails
-- Validates specific error message for xattr failures

 ✅ **Handles empty tag array correctly**
 - Tests edge case of setting no tags (clearing)
-- Validates Python subprocess arguments
+- Validates tag command is called with empty string for tags parameter

 ### 3. GET `/api/macos/tag` Endpoint Tests (`tests/macos-tags-api.test.js`)